 Your bodily structures may need to be viewed.
 This can be done with:

-There are no guidelines to prevent appendicitis.
+There are no current guidelines to prevent appendicitis.
 It starts quickly and the cause is usually unknown.
 Get medical care right away for severe abdominal pain.
 It will decrease the risk of rupture.

 American College of Surgeons